Treatment of Rheumatoid Nodules in Rheumatoid Arthritis

 It is possible that both hands are affected by the presence of rheumatoid arthritis and the subsequent nodules.
 In the situation that the nodules are present for more than six weeks, it is certain that they are of rheumatic nature.
 The pain might be present particularly during the night and with physical rest.
 The longer the joints are not moved, the more intense the pain is going to be.

 The symptoms might be present in one or several joints, and they will not necessarily remain constant.
-As mentioned above, the rheumatoid nodules can appear at the level of internal organs, such as lungs.
+As mentioned above, rheumatoid nodules can appear at the level of internal organs, such as the lungs.
 In general, these do not cause any symptoms.
-The regular examination is essential, in order to ensure that these nodules are not actually caused by tuberculosis or cancer.
+Regular examination is essential to confirm that tuberculosis or cancer is not causing these nodules.
+Joints affected by rheumatic changes can cause severe discomfort.
+Without treatment, the condition will worsen.
+Inflammatory processes can severely reduce the range of motion and deform and damage the joints.
+(R)

 What is the cause of rheumatoid nodules?